datastax/csharp-driver/README.md

 Mono `6.12.0` is also used to run `net462` tests on `Ubuntu 18.04` but Datastax can't guarantee that the driver fully supports Mono in a production environment.
 Datastax recommends the modern cross platform .NET platform instead.

-Note: DataStax products do not support big-endian systems.
+Note: Big-endian systems are not supported.

 ## Building and running the tests